 Understandably, a collision with a tractor-trailer can result in property damage, serious injury or death.
 Unfortunately, some truck accidents may be the result of driver error or company negligence in failing to adhere to proper safety precautions.
 A recent collision with a tractor-trailer in Pennsylvania resulted in multiple injured victims for the riders of a bus.

 Many Pennsylvania motorists have experienced the fear of a collision with a tractor-trailer.
-It is well known that that truck accidents can result in significant injury and property damage.
+It is well known that truck accidents can result in significant injury and property damage.
 Recently, an older couple became trapped under a truck's trailer after it crossed into their lane.

 Unfortunately, accidents occur on Pennsylvania roadways on a daily basis.
 Despite their frequent occurrence, people usually do not anticipate being involved in one.
 Accidents can result in physical, emotional and financial damage to any person involved.
 Truck accidents can be especially damaging due to the significantly larger size of these vehicles in comparison to other vehicles.
 Recently, a multi-vehicle accident involving two tractor-trailers resulted in the death of two people.

 Almost on a daily basis, parents trust bus drivers for the transport of their children to and from school in a safe manner.
 Unfortunately parents may not realize that, for complete safety of their children, they must also trust other motor vehicle drivers to operate their vehicles responsibly in the vicinity of school buses.
 Sadly, one of many recent avoidable truck accidents in Pennsylvania involved a collision with a school bus and resulted in the death of a school bus driver.